The Christian life—when properly understood—is a life of sacrifice.

 - Sacrificial Christians practice generous giving (4:10-19).

 This is the passage that I preached on this past Lord’s Day.
-If you want to think more deeply about the sacrificial service of the Christian life then you can watch the sermon here.
+If you want to think more deeply about the sacrificial service of the Christian life then you can listen to the sermon by searching on “The Joy of Sacrificial Service” here.